muratk5n/thirdwave/en/tweets/2020/week23.md

 ---

-"@JoSamps92

-@nikolamotor has ordered 85MW alkaline electrolysers from @nelhydrogen to support five of the world’s first eight tonnes per day \#hydrogen fuelling stations"

----

 Yeah.
 Someone up the chain dropped the ball here so we still study all of that up in this mot..f..ka.